 I understand that I must remove both decals, from the front and rear fender, if I want to withdraw from the program.
 I will also notify the Annapolis Police Department, in writing, of such withdrawal or of any changes in my address or telephone number while still in the program.

 I further consent and agree to indemnify and hold harmless any local, county, state or federal duly sworn law enforcement officer or agency against any and all claims arising from my participation in this program.

 For more information on this program, and other theft prevention ideas, call 410-268-9000 and ask about the Scooter Watch Program.
-The contact person for this program is Kimberly Hartlove in the Community Services Section.
+The contact person for this program is Anna Woytko in the Community Services Section.
 The program is funded through the Maryland Vehicle Theft Prevention Council, and is supported by the Maryland Automobile Insurance Fund, (MAIF).